coffeebank/coffee-cogs/msgmover/README.md

 ## Install

 This bot isn't public for you to add, but you can run it off a computer for your Discord.

-It's very easy:
+It's very easy, takes about 10-20 minutes:

 ### Step 1: Download Red DiscordBot